Myron Henry Phelps: Indian Independence

 Phelps began to sympathize with the Indian position and helped organize support for Indian rule as well as for Indian students in the US.
 He organized the Indo-American National Association in Maine and another Society for the Advancement of India in New York in 1907 with branches in Detroit and Chicago opened in 1908.
 In 1909 he travelled to England where he was expelled from the Waldorf Hotel for being a political agitator.
 He reached India in 1910 and met many Indian leaders.
 In 1912 he met Rabindranath Tagore.
-He attempted a translation of the Bhagwad Gita and was impressed by the Arya Samaj, the Ramakrishna Mission and particularly the Radhasoami cult.
+He attempted a translation of the Bhagwad Gita and was impressed by the Arya Samaj, the Ramakrishna Mission and particularly the Radha Soami.

 Visit to ʻAbdu'l-Bahá

 Phelps and Sanghamitta visited ʻAbdu'l-Bahá in ‘Akkā and stayed with "the Master" for over a month, questioning him extensively about the Baha'i faith.
 The visit was largely cordial and fruitful.

 Phelps wrote and published a biography of ʻAbdu'l-Bahá (dedicated to M.A. de S. Canavarro, or Sister Sanghamitta).
-The work has been well-known among Baháʼís for nearly a century, and is especially popular for its documentation of recollections by ʻAbdu'l-Bahá's sister.
+The work has been well known among Baháʼís for nearly a century, and is especially popular for its documentation of recollections by ʻAbdu'l-Bahá's sister.